Bricks and urbanism in the Indus Valley rise and decline: Methods and Material

 \subsection{Brick typology}

+The first usage of mud bricks worldwide is recorded for Jericho or Tell Aswad, dated to around 7500~BC \citep{Wright1985,Stordeur2007}.
+In the Indus Cultural Tradition, mud bricks at Mehrgarh have been used since around 7000~BC.
+A recent discussion of possible Near Eastern roots of the Indus Civilization \citep{Gangal2014} provided a cultural spread rate of about 0.65 km per year, much too slow to account for an import of the idea of mud bricks at Mehrgarh, which is more than 4000 km distant from Jericho.

-Worldwide, mud bricks were first used in pre-Harappan time in Mehrgarh from 7000~BC, and baked brick technology appeared first in the IVC.
-The baked brick work is the signature mark of Harappan Bronze Age technologies.
-Most of the large cities of the IVC, i.e. Harappa, Mohenjodaro, Kot Diji, Ganweriwala, Rakhigarhi, and Lothal were built from both mud and baked brick (\reftab{brick}, with the largest baked brick:mud brick proportion at Mohenjodaro, \citealt{Possehl2002}).
-Mud brick usage precedes baked brick usage, and continues when baked bricks are not used any more \citep{Datta2001,Chattopadhyaya1996} Only one large city, Dholavira, is built completely from mud bricks \citep{Bisht1982,Possehl2000}.
+Baked bricks made their first appearance at Jalilpur around 2800~BC \citep{Mughal1970}.
+Bricks are a signature mark of the entire Indus Cultural Tradition, and baked brick work is the signature mark of its Bronze Age technologies.
+Most of the Indus Civilization's large cities, e.g.\ Harappa, Mohenjodaro, Kot Diji, Ganweriwala, Rakhigarhi, and Lothal have been constructed from both mud and baked brick (\reftab{brick}, with the largest baked brick to mud brick proportion at Mohenjodaro \citep{Jansen1985}).
+Mud brick usage precedes baked brick usage, and continues when baked bricks are not used any more \citep{Datta2001,Chattopadhyaya1996}.
+Only one large city, Dholavira, is built completely from stones and mud bricks \citep{Bisht1982,Possehl2000}.

-Quite the opposite, most villages and towns in the IVC were built from stones and mud bricks \citep{Datta2001,Chattopadhyaya1996}.
-The few exceptions are Jalilpur, Kalibangan, and Chanhudaro, where also baked bricks were used \citep{Mughal1970,Joshi1984,Flam1981}.
+In contrast to the cities, most villages and towns of the Indus Civilization are built from stones and mud bricks \citep{Datta2001,Chattopadhyaya1996}.
+The few exceptions are Jalilpur, Kalibangan, and Chanhudaro, where also baked bricks have been used \citep{Mughal1970,Joshi1984,Flam1981}.
 Chanhudaro stands out in this list, as there is no preceding mud-brick only phase for this site \citep{Flam1981}.